 After extensive efforts, the Australian Government has established a regime for Corporate Collective Investment Vehicles (CCIVs).

-In this blog series, our financial services team will dive into the new CCIV regime to see what the proposed framework looks like and what the ongoing obligation are for those who wish to operate a CCIV.
+In this insights series, our financial services team will dive into the new CCIV regime to see what the proposed framework looks like and what the ongoing obligation are for those who wish to operate a CCIV.

 Parliament has created CCIVs in order to attract more overseas investment – the concept being that a corporate vehicle that is more aligned with investment structures overseas will be more attractive than Australia’s unique managed investment scheme structures.
 In particular, the humble unit trust is seen as anathema to foreign investors.